-Based upon input from the Mount Rogers Region's Stronger Economies Together (SET) participants, coupled with the regional economic and demographic data and resources explored through SET, the following goals were selected for the Mount Rogers Region:
+Based on this input from the region coupled with the resources explored throughout the Stronger Economies Together process, we recommend the following goals for the Mount Rogers Planning District Region:

-Collectively deploy the shared SWVA brand
+Collectively deploy the shared SWVA brand Secure funding to grow and attract new tourism businesses.

-Secure funding to grow and attract new tourism businesses.
+Implement a hospitality training program

-Implement a hospitality training program Increase local business sourcing by aligning local resources with regional tourism cluster needs.
+Increase local business sourcing by aligning local resources with regional tourism cluster needs.